InfiniteRain/react-native-mecab/README.md

 # react-native-mecab

-A mecab wrapper for React Native
+A MeCab wrapper for React Native

 ## Table of Contents